replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Requirements

 Before you install, ensure that you meet the system requirements.
-For more information, see [Kubernetes installer requirements](installing-embedded-cluster-requirements).
+For more information, see [Embedded Cluster Requirements](installing-general-requirements#embedded-cluster-requirements) in _Installation Requirements_.

 ## Install in an Online Environment